rebuilt/eniac_presentation/resources/notes.md

 No language.
 Programmed with wires and switches Accumulators are the only memory
-No separation between storage and computation parallel
+No separation between storage and computation
-Dataflow architecture
+Parallel

+# Uses
 ## Hydrogen Bomb

-## Monte Carlo Method
+* Monte Carlo Method
+* Ballistic Calculations
+* Election Prediction
+* Aerodynamic Calculations
+* Weather prediction

 ## No programming manuals
+* Learn from circuit/logic/panel diagrams
 * Pair programming
-* Learn from circuit/logic/panel diagrams

 ## Debugging

 ## Artillary program